 Q: Do I need a Xeon CPU?

 A: In the past, Xeon CPUs were more robust than their Core series counterparts.
 Today, however, there is very little functional difference between the two Intel product families for workstations.
 In fact, the largest difference is simply the fact that the Xeon E5 family allows for the use of dual CPU configurations.
-Because of this, we use the "High-End" Core i7 & i9 CPUs in our single CPU workstation and the Xeon E5 V4 CPUs in our dual CPU workstation.
+Because of this, we use Core i7 & i9 CPUs in our single CPU workstation and the Xeon E5 V4 CPUs in our dual CPU workstation.